Helping patients find the prostate cancer

-How can we help Prostate Cancer patients?
+How do we help prostate cancer patients?

-Massive Bio offers an independent cancer treatment analysis as well as free clinical trial matching for prostate cancer patients.
+Massive Bio offers an independent cancer treatment analysis as well as clinical trial matching for prostate cancer patients.
 Our patient advocates work closely with patients to gather information on their current medical status, and then will provide a list of options from available cancer clinical trials close to your home.

 We can also provide a second opinion through our Virtual Tumor Board from cancer specialists.
 The Virtual Tumor Board (VTB) is comprised of highly specialized oncologists from nationally-recognized Cancer Centers of Excellence.
 In just 7-10 days after receiving your medical records, we can get you a treatment plan without having to travel far distances and use your valuable time.